lucaong/immutable/README.md

 ## Implementation

-`Vector` is implemented as a bit-partitioned vector trie with a block size of 32 bits, that guarantees O(log32) lookups and updates, which is effectively constant time for practical purposes.
+`Immutable::Vector` is implemented as a bit-partitioned vector trie with a block size of 32 bits, that guarantees O(log32) lookups and updates, which is effectively constant time for practical purposes.
 Due to tail optimization, appends are O(1) 31 times out of 32, and O(log32) 1/32 of the times.

 ## Contributing